 The Robert Wenthold Fellowship supports NIDCD intramural research training of the most highly promising postdoctoral research fellows seeking to become independent investigators and leaders within the mission areas of the NIDCD.
-A Wenthold Fellow is encouraged to design a research training and career development plan that takes advantage of the multi-disciplinary training, dedicated core facilities, and the breadth and depth of communication sciences expertise within the NIDCD intramural research program.
+A Wenthold Fellow is encouraged to design a research training and career development plan that takes advantage of the multi-disciplinary training, dedicated core facilities, and breadth and depth of communication sciences expertise within the NIDCD intramural research program.
 NIDCD intramural research includes basic and clinical studies of normal and disordered processes of hearing, balance, taste, smell, voice, speech, and language.

 The fellowship is designed to maximize the probability of success for a long-term independent research career in the multi-disciplinary field of communication sciences.
 Acquisition of new scientific approaches and methodologies is encouraged, with the opportunity for multi-disciplinary training and structured co-mentoring.
 The fellowship includes an initial two-year commitment of salary, benefits, travel, and annual supplies, with the potential for performance-based salary increases and extension of the appointment beyond two years.

-Please submit a curriculum vitae with bibliography, names and contact information of 3 references, up to 3 publication reprints written as first or co-first author, and a brief (<1 page) summary of previous research training and accomplishments, research interests, training and career goals, and a proposal for multi-disciplinary mentorship and training to:
+- A one-page research statement including summary of previous research training and accomplishments, research interests, training and career goals, and a proposal for multi-disciplinary mentorship and training to:

-Office of the Scientific Director
+Office of the Scientific Director, NIDCD, NIH

-Rockville, MD 20892
+Bethesda, MD 20892

 The U.S. Department of Health and Human Services (HHS) and the National Institutes of Health (NIH) are Equal Opportunity Employers and encourage applications from women and minorities.